G20 merchandise trade contracts again in Q3 2023, while services trade growth appears to flatten

 Despite multiple efforts to tackle them at national and international level, asymmetries in international trade data are still significant: the exports of country A to country B rarely match the imports of B from A. To enable a better understanding of global trade patterns, the OECD developed transparent methodologies to reconcile these asymmetries.

-Release Dates of the G20 International Merchandise Trade Statistics
+Release Dates of the G20 International Trade Statistics